On ADMM in Deep Learning: Convergence and Saturation-Avoidance: Real Data Experiments

 \subsection{Extended Yale B face recognition database}

-The extended Yale B (EYB) database is a well-known face recognition database \citep{Lee-EYB05}.
-In this database, there are in total 2432 images for 38 objects under 9 poses and 64 illumination conditions, where for each objective, there are 64 images.
+In the extended Yale B (EYB) database, well-known face recognition database \citep{Lee-EYB05}, there are in total 2432 images for 38 objects under 9 poses and 64 illumination conditions, where for each objective, there are 64 images.
 The pixel size of each image is $32\times32$.
 In our experiments, we randomly divide these 64 images for each objective into two equal parts, that is, one half of images are used for training while the rest half of images are used for testing.
-For each image, we normalize it via the \textit{z-scoring normalization}.
+For each image, we normalize it via the z-scoring normalization.
 The specific experimental settings for this database can be found in Table \ref{Tab:real-setting}.
 Particularly, we empirically use a shallow neural network with depth one and various of widths, since such shallow neural network is good enough to extract the low-dimensional manifold feature of this face recognition data, as shown in Table \ref{Tab:EYB-result}.
-The effect of the scaling factor of MSRA initialization and the stability of the proposed ADMM to initial schemes are shown in Figure \ref{Fig:EYB-result}(a) and (b) respectively.
+The effect of network structures and stability of the proposed ADMM to initialization schemes are shown in Figure \ref{Fig:EYB-result}(a) and (b) respectively.

-According to Table \ref{Tab:EYB-result}, both ADMM and SGD methods achieve the state-of-the-art test accuracies (see, \cite{Lu-EYB20}).
-Particularly, the proposed ADMM achieves $100\%$ training accuracy in this database, implying that in some sense the proposed ADMM usually converges to a global optimum of the neural network training model over this database.
-From Figure \ref{Fig:EYB-result}, the proposed ADMM is usually more stable to the scaling factor of MSRA initialization as well as the other commonly used initial schemes.
+According to Table \ref{Tab:EYB-result}, the proposed ADMM achieves the state-of-the-art test accuracy (see, \cite{Lu-EYB20}) with a smaller width of the sigmoid nets when compared to the concerned competitors.
+From Figure \ref{Fig:EYB-result}, the proposed ADMM can achieve a very high test accuracy for most of the concerned widths of the networks and is stable to the commonly used random initial schemes.